TeamDoodz/InscryptionLongHaulMod/README.md

 * These rare cards cost Golden Pelts to purchase.

 ### Battle Module
-Makes all battles difficult, not just bosses.
+Buffs difficulty of all battles, not just bosses.
 Does the following things:
 * All cards played by the opponent have a chance to be:
 	* Replaced by a random rare card
 	* Given a random new sigil